Neoll-Labs/o3n1/README.md

 * Your goal is to utilize the Cosmos SDK to build a prototype blockchain that can read state from Ethereum, verify its validity, and store it on your chain.

 * Your chain should be able to agree upon some Ethereum state.

 * The mechanism that facilitates this agreement is up to you.

 * Your chain should be able to store the state value for an Ethereum address  + storage slot.

 * The address/storage slot pair should be parameterized such that any address/slot combination can be stored on your chain.

-Once some storage value is agreed upon, it should be stored on your blockchain along with any necessary metadata that can be used to identify it.
-Users should be able to read data this from your blockchain.
+* Once some storage value is agreed upon, it should be stored on your blockchain along with any necessary metadata that can be used to identify it.

-To read state from Ethereum, you’ll need to interact with an [Ethereum RPC endpoint](https://ethereum.org/en/developers/docs/apis/json-rpc/) to read Ethereum state.
-Specifically, you’ll need to utilize the [eth_getStorageAt](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getstorageat) call.
+* Users should be able to read data this from your blockchain.